Skip to main content

 Assessment period

-Under Section 8.11 of the EP&A Act, an applicant may appeal to the Land and Environment Court against the failure of a consent authority to determine a DA for State significant development within 90 days.
+Under Section 8.11 of the EP&A Act, an applicant may appeal to the Land and Environment Court against the failure of a consent authority to determine a DA for SSD within 90 days.

 These appeals are heard on their merits.